Contact: Jen Wenzke, email@example.com

 Baptism is the first sacrament of the Church.
 Through the waters of Baptism, we are washed clean of sin and become members of the Body of Christ, the Church.
 Through Baptism, we become a part of the “priesthood of believers” and share to a limited degree in the ministerial work of Christ.
-Baptisms are scheduled on Sundays following the Noon Mass.
-To register for preparation classes and schedule a baptism, call the Parish Office.
+Baptisms are scheduled on Sundays following the 11 a.m.
+Mass.

-Though Baptism is generally administered to infants of Catholic parents, we also baptize adults.
+Baptism is generally administered to infants of Catholic parents, we also baptize adults.
 This is done through the Rite of Christian Initiation of Adults (RCIA).
-Click here to learn more about Adult Faith Formation.
+Click here to learn more about RCIA.

 The Sacrament of Reconciliation is a celebration of God’s forgiveness of sins committed after Baptism.
-Those who are in serious sin are required to receive the sacrament within a year.
-Beyond that, the sacrament has been a wonderful source of grace for Catholic people who use the sacrament devotionally.
-In this case, people may choose to receive the sacrament monthly, semi-annually or whenever.
-We have regularly scheduled opportunities for individual reconciliation every Saturday from 3:15 p.m. to 4:15 p.m.
+Catholics are encouraged to receive this sacrament at least once a year, but many Catholics find that the sacrament is a wonderful source of grace and receive the sacrament regularly — weekly, monthly or semi-annually.
+We offer reconciliation every Saturday from 3:15 p.m. to 4:15 p.m.
 Parishioners can also contact any parish priest to schedule an appointment.
 Hours are extended to celebrate this sacrament prior to Christmas and Easter.
 Please look for updates under Mass and Confessions Times and in the bulletin.

-The Celebration of the Eucharist (Mass) is at the heart of Catholic faith.
+The Celebration of the Eucharist (Mass) is at the heart of the Catholic faith.
 It truly expresses who we are in our relationship with God while forming us into a people destined for glory.
 We gather each Sunday as a parish family to celebrate Mass.
-Sunday Mass is the foundation of parish life and weekly attendance is necessary to a healthy and vital relationship with God for the Catholic Christian.
-Weekend Masses are celebrated every Saturday at 4:30 p.m. and every Sunday at 7:30 a.m., 9 a.m., 10:30 a.m. and Noon.
+Sunday Mass is the foundation of parish life.
+For the Catholic Christian, weekly attendance is necessary to maintain a healthy and vital relationship with God.
+Weekend Masses are celebrated on Saturdays at 4:30 p.m. and on Sundays at 7:30 a.m., 9:15 a.m. and 11 a.m.
 Daily Masses are offered at 6:30 a.m. and 8:30 a.m.
 Monday through Friday and at 9 a.m. on Saturday.
-Holy Day Mass schedules are published in the bulletin and on the parish website.
+Holy Day Mass schedules are published in the bulletin and parish website.

-The Church is a healing community in the spirit of Christ, who is our head.
-This sacrament, administered by the priest, was considered a sacrament of the dying, and referred to as “Extreme Unction” or “Last Rites.”
-However, it is now considered as a sacrament of the living, and is administered not only at the time of near death, but also to the seriously ill (physically or mentally), those facing serious surgery, those in chronic pain, and the elderly.
-Anyone may request to receive the sacrament for the above reasons by calling the Parish Office, 614-451-4290.
+The Church is a healing community in the spirit of Christ.
+This sacrament, administered by a priest, was once considered a sacrament of the dying, and referred to as “Extreme Unction” or “Last Rites.”
+However, it is now considered as a sacrament of the living.
+It is administered not only at the time of near death, but also to the seriously ill (physically or mentally), those facing serious surgery, those in chronic pain, and the elderly.